danxfisher/MeetEasier/README.md

 * `room-filter/` : Room list filter in the navbar

 #### components/global/

-Within the `components/global/` folder, each global component is broken out:

 * `not-found/` : A "not found" page if an error or "404" occurs
 * `socket/` : Work in progress